 Additionally, the bill clarifies the definition of the estate of a recipient of medical assistance, specifying what assets are included and excluded from recovery.
 Notably, it introduces new exemptions for life estate interests in real estate under certain conditions, such as when a relative resides with the recipient and provides care.
-The bill also outlines the process for the department to certify whether medical assistance reimbursement is due and establishes a timeline for recovery actions against the estate.
-The original section 68-919 is repealed, consolidating the updated provisions into the amended statute.
+The bill also outlines the process for the department to certify whether medical assistance reimbursement is due and establishes a timeframe for the department to bring recovery actions against the estate.
+The original section 68-919 is repealed, consolidating the updated provisions into a single, revised statute.

 Final Reading: 68-919